- Instructions for Form 8038-G - Main Contents

 Elections referred to in Part II are made on the original bond documents, not on this form.

-Identify the type of obligations issued by entering the corresponding issue price (see Issue price under Definitions earlier).
-Attach a schedule listing names and EINs of organizations that are to use proceeds of these obligations, if different from those of the issuer, include a brief summary of the use and indicate whether or not such user is a governmental or nongovernmental entity.
+Identify the type of bonds issued by entering the issue price in the box corresponding to the type of bond (see Issue price under Definitions, earlier).
+Attach a schedule listing names and EINs of organizations that are to use proceeds of these bonds, if different from those of the issuer, include a brief summary of the use and indicate whether or not such user is a governmental or nongovernmental entity.

 Enter a description of the issue in the space provided.

-If the obligations are short-term tax anticipation notes or warrants (TANs) or short-term revenue anticipation notes or warrants (RANs), check box 19a.
-If the obligations are short-term bond anticipation notes (BANs), issued with the expectation that they will be refunded with the proceeds of long-term bonds at some future date, check box 19b.
+If the bonds are short-term tax anticipation notes or warrants (TANs) or short-term revenue anticipation notes or warrants (RANs), check box 19a.
+If the bonds are short-term bond anticipation notes (BANs), issued with the expectation that they will be refunded with the proceeds of long-term bonds at some future date, check box 19b.
 Do not check both boxes.

-Check this box if property other than cash is exchanged for the obligation, for example, acquiring a police car, a fire truck, or telephone equipment through a series of monthly payments.
-(This type of obligation is sometimes referred to as a "municipal lease.")
-Also check this box if real property is directly acquired in exchange for an obligation to make periodic payments of interest and principal.
-Do not check this box if the proceeds of the obligation are received in the form of cash, even if the term "lease" is used in the title of the issue.
+Check this box if property other than cash is exchanged for the bond, for example, acquiring a police car, a fire truck, or telephone equipment through a series of monthly payments.
+(This type of bond is sometimes referred to as a "municipal lease.")
+Also check this box if real property is directly acquired in exchange for a bond to make periodic payments of interest and principal.
+Do not check this box if the proceeds of the bond are received in the form of cash, even if the term "lease" is used in the title of the issue.